LW83/project4new/README.md

           - Solution: Typo in for loop; profile instead of Profile corrected the display of profile information and creating nested for loop with dog_booking.x instead of Profile.dog_booking.x to display related Booking data.
           - Resource: Assistance from Slack community to identify typo in profiles.
 Support from Oisin in Tutor Support to correct structure of nested loop to display related booking data correctly.

-    7. Display info specific to rescue user:
+    7. Display info specific to Rescue user:
           - Issue: Information was displaying in the views for the user but was not specific the logged in user and I needed to be able to extract a subset of profile information (based on status) and the related booking information for that profile based on the user logged in.
           - Solution: After multiple attempts to resolve, including trying to user a serializer to combine both the profile and booking information and then extract the relevant information, I finally utilised the select_related functionality to get the booking information for a user and extend it to include the related profile information which could then be displayed in the relevant template.
           - Resource: General research including [StackOverflow](https://stackoverflow.com/questions/72765208/how-to-combine-multiple-models-into-one-view-template-in-django) and Django documentation on select_related and making queries.

-    8. Pound Deleting Bookings:
+    8. Pound deleting bookings:
           - Issue: From the tables, the user has the ability to delete bookings however this functionality was throwing an error.
 I wanted the ability to delete a specific booking and for that profile update the status to Available.
-          - Solution: I identified that the code was trying to select the id for the profile and not the specific booking identifying the booking id not the profile id but changing the code to get the profile object and then get the related booking object through booking_to_delete = profile_to_update.dog_booking.all() I was able to delete the specific booking entry and update the status of the profile based on the deleted booking.
+          - Solution: I identified that the code was trying to select the id for the profile and not the specific booking.
+I changed the code to get the profile object and then get the related booking object through booking_to_delete = profile_to_update.dog_booking.all() I was able to delete the specific booking entry and update the status of the profile based on the deleted booking.
           - Resource: Self-resolved through general research on StackOverFlow and trial and error.

     9. Rescue Deleting/Editing/Confirming Status: